erorus/newsstand/README.md

 [WoW Token Info](https://wowtoken.info) shows you prices and historical statistics of the WoW Token in World of Warcraft.

-[MageTower.info](https://magetower.info) shows you dynamic building status in World of Warcraft.

 Newsstand is the codename for this, the second major version of The Undermine Journal.
 It is designed to be a one-page app, building pages via a few javascript modules, and fetching data from the server via JSON APIs.

-WoW Token Info and MageTower.info were added later as small sites on the same backend server, though their operations are mostly separate from The Undermine Journal.
+WoW Token Info was added later as a small site on the same backend server, though its operations are mostly separate from The Undermine Journal.

 ## System Requirements